Piratenfraktion-Berlin/OwnTube/README.md

 OwnTube
 =======

-OwnTube is your personal video portal based on Django
+OwnTube is your personal video portal based on Django.

 Features
 --------